Agnogh/pirate-resort/README.md

-Making it complex with lots of dropdown menus (despite consuming less space) seems like a setback and an additional click.
+Making it complex with lots of dropdown menus (despite consuming less space) seems like a setback and an additional click was needed for the user.

+The decision was made to go with tab views on smaller devices (same as on the larger ones) To avoid truncations decision was made to replace full title names (using characters) with symbols and emojis on smaller devices.
+Emojis are fully related to the topic of the tab.
+Piece of paper and dish for Food Menu.
+Anchor and Pirate flag symbol for the Main Page of Pirate Resort.
+Royal crown and gift wrapped for royalty reward centre.
+Film and Camera icons for the Gallery page.

-I avoided truncations by replacing full title names (using characters) with symbols and emojis on smaller devices.
-On larger devices, I set that the full name is displayed.
+On larger devices, I set that the full name is displayed (icons are removed as they would be redundant in this case)

 Small devices nav bar
 ![Nav bar - small](https://github.com/user-attachments/assets/066505e6-3541-4b7e-9ffe-90ae530c6c9d)